mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 Kim is a more forceful parent than Ellen.
 On hikes, Ellen would be far ahead, assuming Kim and Charlie would explore and learn on their own time; Ellen wasn't going to force education on Charlie, nor would she force enjoyment on Kim.
 More than once, when Kim and Charlie caught up there were harsh words about the "family" hike and Ellen's lack of participation.
 Yes, a hike was for physical exercise; but it was also a bonding experience and a chance to share interests and viewpoints.
 By charging off, Ellen missed that experience.
 That was Kim's view - Ellen saw it as giving them space for unsupervised learning.

-When she noticed the broken cable, she summoned Louie.
+When she noticed the broken cable, she summoned Lou.
 This is the practical thing to do.
 Then the crawler snagged.
 The logical thing is to add the antenna - and crawler - as maintenance to be done during the EVA scheduled later today.
 But she doesn't; there ought to be a way to fix everything from here, right now.

 She needs more eyes on the problem.